ellisp/ellisp.github.io/_posts/2016-05-29-standard-deviation-confidence-intervals.md

    - NZIS2011
    - RobustMethods
    - R
-description: The actual coverage of 95% confidence intervals from the bootstrap when estimating population standard deviation can be very poor for complex mixed distributions, such as real world weekly income from a modest sample size (<10,000).
+description: The success rate (proportion of times the true value is covered by the interval) of 95% confidence intervals from the bootstrap when estimating population standard deviation can be very poor for complex mixed distributions, such as real world weekly income from a modest sample size (<10,000).

 image: /img/0042-sd-ci-coverage.svg
 socialimage: http://ellisp.github.io/img/0042-sd-ci-coverage.png